The Sarbanes-Oxley Act of 2002 is a federal law that established sweeping auditing and financial regulations for public companies.

 However, many business leaders continue to believe that the resources required to meet the law's mandates are burdensome, noting that research has found that smaller companies are disproportionately burdened by the Act.

-Although proponents and critics continue to assess the overall impact of the law, it is seen as the most significant piece of security legislation since the Securities Exchange Act of 1934.
+Although proponents and critics continue to assess the overall impact of the law, it is seen as the most significant piece of security legislation since the Exchange Act.